 Maybe all you seemed to achieve in iso was eating a lot of food.
 Not to worry, that skill can also be explored at The Big Picnic on August 12 at noon.

 “This is the event we’re really excited about,” Rowan says, “There will be 10 picnic locations across the three campuses with free food and entertainment all done in a really safe way.”
 Woohoo!
 Guess there still is such a thing as a free lunch.

 Finally, some of the uni’s clubs and societies will be running stalls or performances during Welcome Back to Campus week, which could be a great way to scope out a club to join.
 The folks at Yak Media are running a photoshoot and want YOU to model.
 The theme is ‘post-iso fashion: what you wanted to show off but couldn’t.’
 If you’ve been trialling a new look at home, wear it to Callaghan on Thursday 13th at lunchtime – all photos will be available on the Yak Facebook page to download and the best few will be published in Yak’s next digital magazine.

 Creating and critiquing art

 For those who picked up a paint brush or sat at a pottery wheel during lockdown, this is a sign that you should enter CREATE Festival.
 Running from August 31st – September 11th, CREATE sees our students and staff produce artworks which activate the campus and make passers-by say WOW.
-Submissions are now open, with cross-form projects or unusual performance pieces among the ideas which will be highly regarded.
 The best part?
 There’s up to $2000 funding on offer to bring your vision to life.